rubenhortas/rubenhortas.github.io/_posts/2017-08-21-tuning-debian-performance.md

 - Install a windows manager instead a desktop environment (my personal prefference now is awesomewm)
 - Reduce swap consumption or disable swap
-	We can edit the swappiness file that controls the trend kernel to swapping (default is 60) (This is my choice for systems where I have swap partitions, desktop, laptops...)
+	We can edit the swappiness file that controls the trend kernel to swapping (default is 60) (This is my choice for systems where I have swap partitions: desktop, laptops...)

 	```console
 	# echo 10 > /proc/sys/vm/swappiness